BoidCMS/boidcms.github.io/pages/delete.md

 ![Delete page](https://boidcms.github.io/_media/delete.png)

 Log in into the `Admin panel`, navigate to `Delete`.
-Tick all the posts or pages you want to delete, Click `Delete`.
+Select all the posts or pages you want to delete, Click `Delete`.